Milton Mamet: Development and reception

 The character of Milton was revealed by Entertainment Weekly on August 21, 2012.
 Milton was described as the "details guy" by Robert Kirkman.
 Milton and The Governor are described to be very close.
 Dallas Roberts said that if Milton had a weapon, it would likely be some sort of slingshot.

 Zack Handlen, writing his review for "Walk with Me" in The A.V.
 Club, refers to Milton as the Governor's "pet scientist".
 In his review of "Say the Word", Handlen refers to the scene of Merle and Milton killing zombies as "a kind of alpha-male game".
-In his review of "When the Dead Come Knocking", Handlen comments on the scene involving Milton's futile attempts to communicate with Mr. Coleman, noting that it tells the viewer more about Milton than it does about the zombies: "Clearly, the Governor's people are already well aware that anyone who dies becomes a zombie, regardless of whether or not they were bit, but they don't seem to have taken that knowledge to heart.
+In his review of "When the Dead Come Knocking", Handlen comments on the scene involving Milton's attempts at communicating with Mr. Coleman after he turns, noting that it tells the viewer more about Milton than it does about the zombies: "Clearly, the Governor's people are already well aware that anyone who dies becomes a zombie, regardless of whether or not they were bit, but they don't seem to have taken that knowledge to heart.
 Milton spends weeks working with a man with prostate cancer, trying to instill a sort of sense memory around a series of questions in order to determine if anything of his mind remains after death.
 Unsurprisingly, it doesn't work, and it's only Andrea's quick reflexes that save Milton from having to test out his theories firsthand.
 It's not a bad scene, and there's undeniable sadness in hearing the list of family members Mr. Coleman, the soon to be dead man, has lost.
 But what's most revealing here is how Milton, and by extension the Governor, don't seem to have completely internalized the ramifications of the end of the world.
 Woodbury is lovely and all, but it can't last, especially not with these knuckleheads in charge.
 They think they can control what's happened, that it's just another hurdle in humanity's path, but that's dangerous positive thinking."